Article 4 Directions

 Kingston Council is using its planning powers to protect our town centres and key employment areas in the borough.

-A mechanism called an Article 4 Direction has been introduced which removes permitted development rights for change of use from Class E (commercial, business and service) to residential use.
+Last year the council carried out a public consultation for a new Article 4 Direction, to take effect from 1 August 2022.
+The Article 4 Direction removes permitted development rights for change of use from Class E (commercial, business and service) to residential use.